Guess What These 24 Incredible Restaurants Have In Common?

 Ichigo Ichie, Cork

-Click here to see the restaurant that won a Michelin star last year
+Click here to see other London restaurants that have won a Michelin star last year!